 By Sabrina Adler, Manel Kappagoda, Rebecca Johnson & Patrick Glass

-The Centers for Disease Control and Prevention (CDC) and ChangeLab Solutions have developed a related training on Public Health Threats & the US Constitution.
+The Centers for Disease Control and Prevention (CDC) and ChangeLab Solutions have developed a related training on Public Health Threats & the US Constitution: What Responders Need to Know About Equity, Law, and Public Health Authority.
 Beyond what is covered in this blog post, the training includes more detailed information about isolation and quarantine.
 To test your knowledge of the US Constitution and emergency response, take our quiz.

 COVID-19 is an extremely serious threat to public health and safety in the United States.
 Responding adequately and quickly to this pandemic can help save the lives of millions of Americans.